cs2113-f24/cs2113-f24.github.io/projects/project-2.md

 ### Testing/Grading

-There are no test scripts.
-You will be graded based on functionality and OOP design.
+There are test cases to check most of your client and server functionality.
+The GUI functionality will be graded by hand.

 ### Compiling and Running your Code